This post may contain affiliate links. If you use these links to buy something we may earn a commission. Thanks.

-Most fish has that sea-water taste and smell.
+Most fish have that sea-water taste and smell.
 But gourmet mushrooms don’t grow and live in seawater, so you won’t find ‘fishy’ fungus.

 You will find mushrooms that resemble the texture of many consumable sea creatures.
 Especially when cooked in certain ways.

 Lion’s mane and oyster are the most fish-like mushrooms.
-Most mushroom lovers describe each of these species to resemble clams, crabs, fish, and seafood in general.
+Most mushroom lovers describe each of these species as resembling clams, crabs, fish, and seafood in general.
 Having tasted both lion’s mane and several types of oyster mushrooms ourselves, we certainly agree!